 Forget the mansions and limousines and other [trappings] of Hollywood-style wealth.
 Sure, it would be nice, but for the most part, we bloggers are simpler souls with much kinder dreams.”

 (Excerpt from his post, ‘How to Quit Your Job, Move to Paradise, and Get Paid to Change the World.’)

 That’s why we’re here, right?

 We want our readers to take action.
 So, it’s best to emulate that with our writing.
-From the beginning of your post, they should feel that from you and your sincerity to help them resolve their problems.
+From the beginning of your post, they should feel your sincerity to help them solve their problems.

 If not, it will be another BS for them.
 In that case, they’re going to leave your post midpoint.
 They won’t return to your page again.
 You’re a boring blogger after all.
 You don’t simply tell them about your new course but the “why.”

 “I feel bad that someone stole our dinner.
 Everyone in the family thought we’re going to starve for the night.”